lyz-code/blue-book/docs/orgzly.md

 [Orgzly](https://www.orgzlyrevived.com/) is an android application to interact with [orgmode](orgmode.md) files.

+# Tips

+## Not adding a todo state when creating a new element by default

+The default state `NOTE` doesn't add any state.

 # Troubleshooting

 ## All files give conflicts when nothing has changed